12 Steps to an Easy Kitchen Declutter

 #12.
 Complete Your Counter Placements.

-And the final step: place things back where you want them, being mindful of visual clutter.
-For example, my family has been used to having our Echo Dot on one side of the counter, but when we got the new pans we had to move it to the other side.
-Since then, everyone realizes that they’re facing the wrong way when they want to say something to Alexa– oops!
-I’m glad to have it back in its original spot now.
+The final step is to place things back where you want them, being mindful of visual clutter.
+For example, my family has been used to having our Echo Dot on one side of the counter, but when we got the new pans, we had to move it to the other side.

-Here’s all of the stuff I was able to get rid of through this decluttering process.
 I have some of my old pots and pans, expired seasonings, some old cutting boards, and then just a couple of water bottles and mugs…basically, just things that we’re not really using.

 Just by decluttering these things, I was also able to open up so much space and breathability in my kitchen.
 Give it a go! 😊